-The DfE guidance "Teaching Online Safety in Schools" (2019) also outlines how schools can ensure their pupils understand how to stay safe and behave online as part of forthcoming and existing curriculum requirements www.gov.uk/government/publications/teaching-online-safety-in-schools.
+The DfE guidance "Teaching Online Safety in Schools" (2023) also outlines how schools can ensure their pupils understand how to stay safe and behave online as part of forthcoming and existing curriculum requirements.

-Where children are asked to learn online at home our school ensures this is done safely by referencing key guidance such as safeguarding in schools colleges and other providers, safeguarding and remote education and advice from the London Grid for Learning.
+Where children are asked to learn online at home our school ensures this is done safely by referencing key guidance such as Providing remote education: guidance for schools, safeguarding and remote education and advice from the London Grid for Learning.